AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 <!--- AC-2251-->

 *  You can now set a Vimeo video to run in the background in a `banner` element when CSP is set to `restrict mode`.
-Previously, {{ site.data.var.ce }} threw a JavaScript error.
+Previously, Magento Open Source threw a JavaScript error.

 ### Web API framework